-Lumens (LM) are a measurement unit, which tells what the total amount of light emitted from a flashlight or headlamp.
+LM (Lumens) is a measurement unit, which tells what the total amount of light emitted from a flashlight or headlamp.
 You can roughly say that the more Lumens the brighter the light.

-When we test and compare our products, we use Lumens to see the total amount of light output.
-But Lumens will only show us a part of the picture.
+When we test and compare our products, we use lumens to see the total amount of light output.
+But lumens will only show us a part of the picture.
 Producing and creating a perfect beam pattern does not reveal enough information to show how the light output is created.
 For this we need to use a lux meter.